Skip to main content

 Step 1: Use the search bar

-Type in the search bar at the top of Contacts section
+Type in the search bar at the top of the Contacts section.

 • Contact name